 Based on long-term contracts with oil majors developed by its US distributors and SCM agreements for OCTG stock control, Sumitomo Corporation has established a tubular products SCM operation model.
 This includes functions to provide maintenance and other services.

 Seeking to utilize know-how accumulated over years of engagement, we formed an SCM consulting company in the US.
 It specializes in upgrading operations of existing projects as well as implementing and supporting new projects.
 We are deploying this SCM model globally, customizing solutions to meet local and diverse needs.
 The unrivaled scale of our value chains and the quality of our services have gained a good reputation among many customers, including oil majors.

 We are also endeavoring to expand and upgrade value chain operations oilfield equipment, materials and services business.
-Similar efforts are exerted for other tubular markets (line pipes, specialty tubular products and steel plates), particularly by capitalizing on Edgen Group's network.
+Similar efforts are exerted for line pipes business particularly by capitalizing on Edgen Group's network.

 Going forward, we will pursue further development of the energy-related materials and equipment business through expanding value chain networks and sophisticating operations by employing digital and AI technologies.
 At the same time, we are looking to advance into markets for metal products and equipment used in natural gas and wind power and other renewable energy sectors, which are expected to grow given their lower carbon environmental advantages.
 Through the growth of this business, we will contribute to the development of energy and related industries.

 - Asia and Oceania